Ingestion Format

 NDJSON (recommended)

-One JSON record per line, gzipped.
+One flat JSON record per line, gzipped.

 {